Performance Analysis of Indoor VLC Network with Secure Downlink NOMA for Body Blockage Model: System and Channel Model

-Therefore, the event ${\cal E}_k(S_n, D_{l}, \omega_{l})$ in \cref{eq:channel_gain_user} can be determined by the following proposition:
+Therefore, the event ${\cal E}_k(n, {k}, {l})$ in \cref{eq:channel_gain_user} can be determined by the following proposition:

-\begin{proposition} If the vector ${\bm a}_{k,n}$ is blocked by the cylinder body of user $U_{l}$, (i.e., the event ${\cal E}_k(S_n, D_{l}, \omega_{l})$ is \emph{false}), at least one of the following conditions should be satisfied; \begin{enumerate} \item The intersection point $Q_{l,n}$ should located on of the top base area of cylinder ${\cal Q}_{l}$, i.e., it should satisfy that
+\begin{proposition} The path ${\bm a}_{k,n}$ is blocked by the cylinder body of user $U_{l}$, (i.e., the event ${\cal E}(n, {k}, {l})$ in~\cref{eq:channel_gain_user} is \emph{false}), if either of the following two conditions is satisfied: \begin{enumerate} \item The intersection point $Q_{l,n}^{({\rm inter})}$ should lie in the top base of cylinder ${\cal Q}_{l}$, i.e., it should satisfy that